radius-project/docs/docs/content/guides/recipes/terraform/howto-custom-provider/index.md

 {{< rad file="snippets/postgres.tf" embed=true marker="//ENV" >}}

-## Step 4: Add a Terraform Recipe to the environment
+## Step 4: Add a Terraform Recipe to the Environment

 Update your Environment with the Terraform Recipe.